vidispine/hull-vidispine-addon/hull-vidispine-addon/README.md

 #### Activation and Preconfiguration
 Execution of Jobs can generally be selectively enabled or not by setting the `hull.objects.job.<jobKey>.enabled` field to `true` or `false`.

-By default the `installation` job is not enabled but already pre-configured so that after enabling it not all information needs to be set.
+By default the `hull-install` job is not enabled but already pre-configured so that after enabling it not all information needs to be set.
 Pre-configuration means that:
 - the container needed to run the job is defined so that it
   - automatically loads the configuration section from `hull.config.general.data.installation`
   - mounts sensitive data as environment variables from secrets (which by default are created with the respective keys but without values).
-If you use the `installation` job in product installation you need to set the appropriate values in the secrets:
+If you use the `hull-install` job in product installation you need to set the appropriate values in the secrets:
     - from `vidispine-secret` the `data` keys
       - `adminUsername` to env var `VIDISPINE_ADMIN_USERNAME`
       - `adminPassword` to env var `VIDISPINE_ADMIN_PASSWORD`